-For the Ltd it will depend on your situation but in most cases, it will make sense to just register as a sole trader (Self Employed).
+For the Ltd it will depend on your situation but in most cases, it will make sense to just register as a sole trader (Self Employed) or declare the additional income as part of your tax return.
 Please consult an Accountant on this matter and/or guidance from the IRD.

 How and when will I get paid?

 We aim to process all pay-outs within 7 days of the trip end.

 Can I rent out my campervan to friends and family for free?

 If you want to use the Quirky Campers booking system to offer your campervan to family and friends, then we can set up a unique discount code (or two).
 At minimum (a high discount level) the amount paid would cover the insurance only with no payment to you… alternatively you can set a lower discount rate to cover both the insurance cost and provide you some income.
 Using either approach has the benefit of collecting all the right information about the driver(s), sending out emails confirming the booking and reminding them what to bring etc. and blocks the dates on your calendar.
 It also creates some formality which can be useful if there are any issues!
 For paid customer bookings which you have sourced yourself, you are welcome to use our booking system for a reduced deduction of 25% (as opposed to 33%).